mpv-player/mpv/DOCS/man/options.rst

     option is applied only during (lib)mpv initialization, and if disabled then it will not be not possible to enable them later.
 May be useful to libmpv clients.

+``--input-builtin-dragging=<yes|no>``
+    Enable the built-in window-dragging behavior (default: yes).
+Setting it to no disables the built-in dragging behavior.
+Note that unlike the ``window-dragging`` option, this option only affects VOs which support the ``begin-vo-dragging`` command, and does not disable window dragging initialized with the command.

 ``--input-cmdlist``
     Prints all commands that can be bound to keys.